Dual process theory (moral psychology): Methodological Worries

 Berker's second methodological worry is that Greene et al. presented the response-time data to moral dilemmas in a statistically invalid way.
-Rather than calculating the average difference in response time between the “appropriate” responses and “inappropriate responses for each moral dilemma, Greene et al. calculated the average response time of the combined “appropriate” and the combined “inappropriate” responses.
-Because of this way of calculating, the differences from question to question significantly skewed the results, Berkner points out that some questions involved “easy” cases that should not be classified as dilemmas.
+Rather than calculating the average difference in response time between the "appropriate" responses and "inappropriate" responses for each moral dilemma, Greene et al. calculated the average response time of the combined "appropriate" and the combined "inappropriate" responses.
+Because of this way of calculating, the differences from question to question significantly skewed the results, Berker points out that some questions involved "easy" cases that should not be classified as dilemmas.
 This is because of the way these cases were framed, people found one of the choices to be obviously inappropriate.

 Third, Berker argues Greene's criteria to classify impersonal and personal moral dilemmas do not map onto the distinction of deontological and consequentialist moral judgements.
 It is not the case consequentialist judgements only arise if cases involve impersonal factors.
-Berkner highlights the “Lazy Susan Case”, where the only way to save five people who sit on a Lazy Susan is to push the lazy Susan into an innocent bystander, killing him. so that serves as a counter-example.
+Berkner highlights the "Lazy Susan Case", where the only way to save five people who sit on a Lazy Susan is to push the lazy Susan into an innocent bystander, killing him. so that serves as a counter-example.
 Although this thought experiment involves personal harm, the philosopher Francis Kamm arrives at an intuitive consequentialist judgement, thinking it is permissible to kill one to save five.

 Notwithstanding the above, the later criticism has been considered by Greene.

 More recent methodological concerns stem from new evidence suggesting that deontological inclinations are not necessarily more emotional or less rational than utilitarian inclinations.
 For example, cognitive reflection predicts both utilitarian and deontological inclinations, but only by dissociating these moral inclinations with a more advanced protocol that was not used in early dual process theoretic research.
 Further, there is evidence that utilitarian decisions are associated with more emotional regret than deontological decisions.
 Evidence like this complicates dual process theorists' claims that utilitarian thinking is more rational or that deontological thinking is more emotional.